li012589/TRGbenchmark/readme.md

 ## Details

-This test is done on a mid 2014 MacBook Pro with a 2.2GHz Intel i7 processor.
+This test is done on a mid 2014 MacBook Pro with a 2.2GHz Intel i7 processor and 16G of memory.
 And the pytorch test doesn't utilize a GPU.

 Library versions: